Flippchen/mini-projects/README.md

 This is a simple application that shows how a perceptron works.
 ### 11. Keras first steps
 Shows how to create a simple models using Keras.
+### 12. LiDAR data visualization
+This is a simple application that visualizes different LiDAR Setups in comparison to each other.
+Used for Formula Student Teams.